- Southern WV

 - National Coal Heritage Area Authority

-National Coal Heritage Area Authority works to preserve, interpret, and promote the rich coal heritage of southern West Virginia.
+As the coordinating entity for the National Heritage Area, National Coal Heritage Area Authority works to preserve, interpret, and promote the rich coal heritage of southern West Virginia.
 To accomplish this, the NCHA depends on a strong network of partner organizations at the local, state, and federal level.

-In addition to other cultural preservation initiatives, projects the NCHA has supported include: revitalization of the downtown Bluefield Historic District including Chicory Square; restoration of the Nellis Church in Boone County; reconstruction of the Bramwell Depot in Mercer County; assistance with development of new exhibits at the Miner’s Museum in Boone County; construction of the new visitor center at the Beckley Exhibition Coal Mine; and many more.
+In addition to other cultural preservation initiatives, projects the NCHA has supported include revitalization of the downtown Bluefield Historic District including Chicory Square; restoration of the Nellis Church in Boone County; reconstruction of the Bramwell Depot in Mercer County; assistance with development of new exhibits at the Miner’s Museum in Boone County; construction of the new visitor center at the Beckley Exhibition Coal Mine; and more.

 National Coal Heritage Area is home to the following NPS units: